open5e/open5e/source/monsters/tome-of-beasts/H/hound-of-the-night.rst

 **Challenge** 5 (1,800 XP)

-**Blood Scent.** A hound of the night can follow a scent through phase shifts, ethereal movement, dimension door, and fey steps of any kind.
-Teleport and plane shift are beyond their ability to follow.
+**Blood Scent.** A hound of the night can follow a scent through phase shift, ethereal movement, :ref:`srd:dimension-door`, and fey steps of any kind. :ref:`srd:teleport` and :ref:`srd:plane-shift` are beyond their ability to follow.

 **Innate Spellcasting.** The hound’s innate spellcasting ability is